 Suitable for exterior use

-Thermal modification works by altering the internal cell structure of the timber rather than coating or impregnating the wood with chemicals.
+Thermal modification changes the internal structure of the timber rather than applying a surface coating or chemical preservative.

-Untreated timber naturally absorbs and releases moisture as environmental conditions change.
-This movement causes swelling, shrinkage and potential distortion over time.
+Untreated timber naturally absorbs and releases moisture as environmental conditions change, leading to greater movement over time.

-At Corell, thermally modified timber forms the basis of the Avara™ architectural timber cladding range.
-These materials are machined in Ireland and used across cladding, screening and exterior timber applications.
+At Corell, thermally modified timber forms the basis of the Avara™ cladding range used across façades, screening and exterior timber applications.

 Timber cladding